 If you're a life insurance beneficiary, you probably want to know when to expect the money.

-Life insurance death benefits are usually paid within 30 days of receiving a claim, according to the American Council of Life Insurers (ACLI), an industry group.
+Life insurance death benefits are usually paid within 30 days after you submit a claim, according to the American Council of Life Insurers (ACLI), an industry group.

 If you have all the necessary documents, you may be able to get payment within about seven to 10 days business days, according to estimates on insurance company websites.

-Issues that can hold up a life insurance payout
+What issues can hold up a life insurance payout?

 Some of the common issues that hold up payment are:

 - Incomplete information or documentation: Make sure your claim form is complete and accurate.
 You'll also need a certified death certificate.

 - The person committed suicide: Many life insurance suicide clauses state that there will be no payment if the person dies from suicide within two years after taking out the policy.
 If an insurer suspects suicide within that time it may investigate.

 - The person died during a contestability period: The contestability period is typically the two years after the life insurance policy is issued.
 If the policyholder dies during this time, the life insurance company has the right to investigate the claim.
 For example, if a person failed to disclose on the application that they had been diagnosed with a heart condition, the insurer might investigate a death due to that problem, according to the ACLI.